blackbhc/refactor/README.md

 ### Complete illustrations

+#### Units of quantities

+Due to the mutability of the simulation's internal units, the units of analysis results are based on the simulation internal units, keep this in mind when you use the analysis results.

 #### INI parameter file

 Note: the section name is case sensitive, but the key/value name is case insensitive.